anupdhml/nlpserver/README.md

       "response": false
     }

 Note: Since data based on a bigram model is used by default, the program is currently unable to detect words like *tsunami* as borrowed.
 The letter sequence *ts* at the beginning is uncommon for English words, and using the trigram data for letters should detect words of this nature.
-(In fact, using the trigram data is better for detecting borrowed words, but bigram data is used by default as it was more accomodating in my tests when it came to deciding whether an input could be a valid English word (whether it be borrowed or native).
+(In fact, using the trigram data is better for detecting borrowed words, but bigram data is used by default as it was more accommodating in my tests when it came to deciding whether an input could be a valid English word (whether it be borrowed or native).

 Also, this will not detect all non-native words.
 For instance, [*bandana*](http://www.etymonline.com/index.php?term=bandana) is from Sanskrit too, but the program considers this as not borrowed, since it is sufficiently English (cf. *band*) to fool the program.